nolanbconaway/nolanbconaway.github.io/content/articles/2022-workon.md

 Even easier, I can arrow-up locate the `workon` command if I don't want to type it out (or don't recall my project name).

 It only saves a handful of keypresses, but the mental burden of remembering where things are absolutely vanishes.
-Now I can focus ore on the work being done, and less on how to get started.
+Now I can focus more on the work being done, and less on how to get started.